curl / Development / test-fileformat.pl

 Preprocessing

 When a test is to be executed, the source file is first preprocessed and variables are substituted by their respective contents and the output version of the test file is stored as %LOGDIR/testNUM.
-That version is what will be read and used by the test servers.
+That version is what is read and used by the test servers.

 Base64 Encoding